How It Works

 The next two tables show how that coverage maps to each shipping platform — which probes run on which OS, and which features are implementation-complete vs platform-specific.

-We deliberately operate at the invasive end of the measurement spectrum: 5/sec ICMP ping to the gateway, multi-protocol probes running concurrently the entire capture, round-scheduled throughput tests that consume up to 900 MB / 30 min.
+We deliberately operate at the invasive end of the measurement spectrum: 5/sec ICMP ping to the gateway, multi-protocol probes running concurrently the entire capture, and round-scheduled throughput tests.
+(The public Cloudflare speed-test tier is held to a 900 MB / 30-min budget to respect its quota; our primary self-hosted server and the Akamai fallback are unmetered — see Throughput.)
 We accept this link impact in exchange for measurement fidelity.
 A passive home monitor would be a different tool with a different design center.

 WiFi Monitor runs on four platforms.
 The CLI is the reference implementation; macOS and Windows apps wrap it via subprocess (uv run --json), inheriting all CLI capabilities.
 The iOS app is a native Swift reimplementation — it covers most probes but not all.
 On iPad, the app uses an adaptive layout with live latency charts, multi-column stat panels, and wider post-capture result views — closer to the macOS experience than the phone layout.